 d.
 Classroom space.
 A spacious classroom will be ideal for the implementation of this strategy, as the teacher needs to walk around, monitoring students’ work and providing assistance.
 Students will also need to move around when forming groups, so seating arrangement and classroom space should be given close attention.

 e.
-More tips to take into account. -

-Differentiation & Accommodation -

-Class size: 25-35 students

-Available materials: Chairs, tables, copies of the reading text, poster paper, link to video, internet, projector, whiteboard, whiteboard markers, colored pens/pencils, pencils, erasers and rulers

-Technology (ICT): As technology and technological devises will be available, I will make use of them.
-Therefore, arrangements will be made in advance to assure the use of needed equipment.

-Classroom space: UNAE classrooms will be ideal for having trainees sit together, work together move around, and discuss.
+More tips to take into account. - The teachers’ role is to guide students through finding information and relating it to groups.
+The teacher is available to answer any questions, but the students are working autonomously, while the teacher aids in the learning process.

-Other: Detailed and careful planning will have a key role when attempting to implement a lesson based upon jigsaw reading.
+- Detailed and careful planning will have a key role when attempting to implement a lesson based upon jigsaw reading.
 In addition to it, monitoring the work of groups should be done by asking questions and rephrasing information so that all group members can understand the main points of each part of the reading text.

--

--

--
+- In a real class situation, the length of time to complete this lesson plan effectively will be of two class sessions in a row.
+Detailed and careful planning will have a key role when attempting to implement a lesson based upon jigsaw reading.

+- Additionally, teachers will be reminded that the jigsaw strategy can be used in several different ways in order to boost student learning, accountability, and cooperation.
+For instance, students may be assigned each group member a different task related to a specific reading passage; these tasks might include vocabulary, style and language, note-taking, time managing, and leading the group.

+- This lesson plan when taught in the classroom with students could be completed over 3-5 45-minute class periods.
+This depends on the level of your class and the needs of your students.

 Strategy 2: The Inquiry Chart (I-chart)